Menu

 We use both formative and summative assessment information in order to inform our short-term planning.
 Our low stakes quizzes are efficient, effective and motivating for the pupils, whilst providing teachers with vital information about what the pupils have misunderstood or are struggling to remember.
 These questions can easily be recycled, utilising the spacing effect to ensure content is retained for the long term instead of being forgotten soon after the lesson.
 This helps us provide the best possible support for all of our pupils, including the more able.
 The assessment milestones for each phase have been carefully mapped out and further broken down for each year group.
 This means that skills in geography are progressive and build year on year.

 Assessment information is collected frequently and analysed as part of our monitoring cycle.
-This process provides an accurate and comprehensive understanding of the quality of education in geography.
+This process provides an accurate and comprehensive understanding of the quality of education in design and technology.
 A comprehensive monitoring cycle is developed at the beginning of each academic year.
 This identifies when monitoring is undertaken.
-Monitoring in geography includes: pupil book, lesson observations and/or learning walks, pupil/parent and/or staff voice.
+Monitoring in design and technology includes: pupil book, lesson observations, drop ins and/or learning walks, planning looks, pupil/parent voice and teacher conferencing.

 All of this information is gathered and reviewed.
 It is used to inform further curriculum developments and provision is adapted accordingly.